techidaily/site-win11-tips/source/_posts/fixing-win-based-steam-internet-connectivity-issues.md

 ## 3\.
 Run Steam With Administrative Rights

  While this may seem odd, Steam sometimes required elevated privileges to connect to the internet.
 To test it, right-click the Steam app and select**Run as administrator** .
-If you no longer get the “No Internet Connection” error while running Steam with administrative privileges, you should[make Steam always run as Administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
+If you no longer get the “No Internet Connection” error while running Steam with administrative privileges, you should [make Steam always run as Administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .

 ## 4\.
 Verify Your Network Connection

  Before going on to more complex solutions, check if you’re having a working internet connection.
 If Steam isn’t the only one that has trouble connecting to the internet, you should check your Wi-Fi or Ethernet connection.

- If you’re[connected to the Wi-Fi but have no internet](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) , you’ll have to fix it, so Steam can establish a reliable connection.
+ If you’re [connected to the Wi-Fi but have no internet](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) , you’ll have to fix it, so Steam can establish a reliable connection.

 ## 5\.
 Check Steam Servers

  There’s a chance there’s nothing wrong on your end, and you get the “No Internet Connection” error because the servers are down.
-You can go to websites such as[Downdetector](https://downdetector.com/) and check if other users have reported problems as well.
+You can go to websites such as [Downdetector](https://downdetector.com/) and check if other users have reported problems as well.

 ![Check Steam servers](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/steam-downdetector-1.jpg)